crashoverride777/swifty-ads/README.md

 NOTE: In SpriteKit this normally only needs to be done once as there usually is only 1 viewController.
 However if your app is not a spriteKit game and uses multiple view controllers than do not forget to call this again when changing viewControllers or check the "final info" for a better way.

 The 2nd line will simply preload the first bunch of InterAds .
-This also only needs to be called
+This also only needs to be called once

 # How to use